build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 </details>

-Let's see if we can make sense of what we're seeing by following the timestamps in chronological order for each line of output from both machines.
+Let's see if we can make sense of all this by following the timestamps in chronological order for each line of output from both machines.
 Look at the timestamps across all the output.
 What's the first thing you see happening?

 > **host-c:**
 > 19:59:53.972283 IP (tos 0x0, ttl 255, id 50541, offset 0, flags [DF], proto UDP (17), length 58)